 Comment 1: For the theoretical motivation of the study, I am not sure why the authors decided to use item-specific and relational encoding strategies to "change" JOLs.
 JOLs are usually considered inferential and based on intrinsic, extrinsic, and mnemonic cues (for a review, please see Koriat, 1997; Rhodes, 2016).
 These cues are helpful in making memory predictions to the extent that the cues are indicative of actual memory performance.
 If participants happen to focus on cues that will not help actual memory performance, they may not be able to discriminate between what will be remembered and forgotten, which will decrease resolution.
 The intrinsic cues are those cues that are inherent to words or word pairs, such as word frequency, concreteness, or the associative strength of the word pairs ( or whether they are backward forward or symmetrical).
 The study conditions for the list (e.g., how participants are processing the list) constitute the extrinsic cues that may affect JOLs.
 In the current study, the authors contend that using these extrinsic cues may potentially change the use of intrinsic cues in terms of both (1) calibrating one's memory performance (2) discriminating between what will be remembered and forgotten.
 The authors do not really make a real case as to why this should be the case, and the authors' predictions concerning encoding strategies are not precise.
 Their previous paper showed that different types of associations might allow for better calibration and resolution for JOLs, but the current paper falls short of making specific predictions as to why this might be the case.
 This is one of my primary concerns for this paper because this specific concern does not allow me to understand how the results should be interpreted, why the calibration gets better, or the resolution gets worse.
 When I read the paper, I do not walk away with a principled understanding of why encoding strategies modify resolution and calibration for different types of word associations.

 Response: Thank you for bringing these concerns to our attention.
-Regarding our theoretical motivation for this study, we reasoned that because JOL accuracy is contingent upon later recall (i.e., accuracy is assessed by comparing JOLs with recall), a novel method for improving accuracy would be to have participants elicit their JOLs while using encoding manipulations that boost recall, such that recall becomes increased to better align with participants' predictions.
-As noted above, this approach differs from previous manipulations which have sought to improve JOL accuracy by lowering JOLs to more closely match recall (e.g., Koriat & Bjork 2006a, 2006b).
+Yes, we agree that JOLs that are made based on the mnemonic cues that are available when JOLs are made.
+Because encoding processes greatly strengthen the quality of these cues, it is reasonable to examine the effects of encoding tasks on JOLs.
+The item-specific and relational framework is a classic approach for differentiating between two types of “deep” encoding processes that result in fundamentally different type of mnemonic cues.
+Therefore, our study not only examines how overall improved quality of cues may affect JOLs, but also whether focusing of differentiating vs. shared features might affect JOL ratings.
+As you note, our encoding-based approach differs from previous manipulations which have sought to improve JOL accuracy by lowering JOLs to more closely match recall (e.g., Koriat & Bjork 2006a, 2006b).
+Instead, we reasoned that if participants are better able to gauge the availability, they may be better able to adjust their JOL ratings in accord with future recall.
 We have updated the Introduction to convey our position more clearly (pg. xx) while also referencing the studies you mention.
 Additionally, please also see our response to Reviewer 2, comment 1.